menu

 Baking soda dough in a saucepan with a wooden spoon in it.

 Next, transfer the dough to a glass bowl.
-Then, cover it with a damp cloth and let the dough cool for at least one hour.
+Then, cover it with a damp cloth and let the dough cool for 30 minutes and up to one hour.

 Baking soda dough cooling in a glass bowl with a towel halfway covering it.